Back

 The Real Costs of Spam and Toxic Comments

-Every "Check out my crypto scheme 💰" or generic "Great post!
-Visit my site!" undermines your professionalism.
-Visitors assume you don't care about quality, your content might be low-value too, and the brand is automated or neglected.
-Harsh but that's the perception.
+Every "Check out my crypto scheme" or "Great post!
+Visit my site!" undermines professionalism.
+Visitors assume you do not care about quality, or that your content is low-value too.
+Perception is harsh but common.

 Comment moderation queue on screen